Atif-Ali-Jaedi/luxeyui/README.md

 npm i luxeyui@latest
 ```

-## What's New in v0.5.3 & v0.5.4?
+## What's New in v0.5.3 - v0.5.5?

 -   **Accordion**: Reworked on the variants.
 -   **Avatar**: Completely reworked and now it has full functionality with all the necessary features.
 -   Added the disability option to the `avatar-group` and fixed the sizes of the `avatar`.
--   Added `cursor-pointer` in the Switch component.
+-   Added `cursor-pointer` in the Switch component and the Link component.
+-   **Switch**: Completely remade with every features possible.

 > **Note**: For the full list of changes, visit [https://luxeyui.vercel.app/docs/changelog](https://luxeyui.vercel.app/docs/changelog).